clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

    * :command:`--no-boot-update` tells `swupd` to skip updating boot files because boot files are not required for a container.

-   For more information on `swupd` flags, enter the :command:`swupd diagnose -h` command.
+   For more information on `swupd` flags, enter the :command:`swupd os-install -h` command.

    Example output: